Tips and Tricks for Engaging in Market Research

 Stay Updated On Future Government Contracting Opportunities

-As a GSA contractor, it’s important you stay on top of government solicitations including RFIs, Requests for Proposals (RFPs), and Requests for Quotes (RFQs).
+As a GSA contractor, it’s important you stay on top of government solicitations including market research, Requests for Proposals (RFPs), and Requests for Quotes (RFQs).
 We cannot stress enough how important it is to get involved in the solicitation process early and respond to RFIs and surveys that you are interested in pursuing in the future.
 This is your chance to tell the government about your products and services and how your company stands out among your competitors.

 If you have questions about support with government contracting opportunities or about your GSA Schedule in general, please contact one of our consultants.
 They would be happy to steer you in the right direction and help you get the assistance you need.